shizegame/My-Server-mods-and-plugins/README.md

 You can choose whatever you want.

-If it feels good to you, please give my warehouse a star.
+If it feels good to you, please give me a star.